By Shaunagh Duncan•

 Supporting the shift to a low carbon economy in India and Turkey, by generating renewable electricity at wind farm projects and supplying it to the state grid.

-Protecting biodiversity and supporting sustainable economic growth in the rainforests of Borneo (Indonesia), Guanare (Uruguay) and Gola (Sierra Leone), as well as the Tsava National Park in Kenya.
+Protecting biodiversity and supporting sustainable economic growth in the rainforests of Borneo (Indonesia) and the Tsavo National Park in Kenya.

 Supporting the development of geothermal energy in Indonesia.